misterGF/CoPilot/README.md

 **CoPilot** is a fully responsive admin template that is forked from [AdminLTE](https://almsaeedstudio.com).
 The difference here is that this repo is tailored to use with vue.js.
 The UI is based on the [Bootstrap 3](https://github.com/twbs/bootstrap) framework.
 Highly customizable and easy to use.
 Fits many screen resolutions from small mobile devices to large desktops.

+In an attempt to keep the project clean I have not included every plugin/feature that AdminLTE offers.
+You simply need to add the plugin in the /static/js/plugin folder to include them.
+I've included the popular ones.

 The structure of the app is scaffolded by [vue-cli](https://github.com/vuejs/vue-cli).
 Which is a simple CLI tool that setups our environment.
 CoPilot uses the webpack package.
 So we get a full-featured Webpack + vue-loader setup with hot reload, linting, testing & css extraction.

 We leverage all the goodies that vue.js offers.
 Vue-Router for routing.
 Vue-Resource for AJAX calls.
 Vuex for state management.

 I also recommend that you install vue-devtools for Chrome so that you can easily inspect that state of vue.

+The data that is being pulled uses faker.js to make it dynamic.
+This is for demo purposes.
+Look for demo.* for information that is generated dynamically.

 Installation
 ------------